More documentation coming soon - there check it out live at this site

 About the Project

-Link Dump is an ephemeral canvas I created over the course of weekends and nights between March and April.
+Link Dump is an ephemeral canvas I created over the course of weekends and nights between the spring and summer of 2025.
 I implemented abilities for users to paste links, files and import Are.na channels in which they, along with the canvas, would age with time.

 At the end of the time, the user would be given the choice to export it as a CSV to save it locally or save anew.
 Along with locally storing pasted files in the browser, I implemented a collaborative and cross-device board mode with Firebase with a shareable link.